trec-dd/trec-dd-jig/README.md

   This script will set up a sqlite database at `./trec-dd-jig/jig/truth.db` and generate a pickle file holding the length of each document and the bounds of different metric at `./trec-dd-jig/topics/dd_info.pkl`

-  Computing the document length and bounds of metrics may take several hours in total.
+  Computing the document length and bounds of metrics may take tens of minutes in total.
 You can rest for a bit now.
   Once this program finishes running, you will have a successful installation of jig.